rejmank/blog/content/waste-book.md

+### 25.4 Drama
+Funny, cringy, with a great ending.
+It was hard to watch while being great and funny at the same time.
+Her friend is the real bad one here.
+Movie of the year so far

+### 18.4 Hurvinek
+Cinema version, it was ok.
+But we were in drak the day before and drak was clearly better

 ### 17.4 Certova babicka - divadlo drak
 Iam have never seen a bad piece at Drak.
 Great scene but peak was the live music.
 Love drak